-Stalling is a condition at which a motor stops rotating even when there is sufficient voltage at it’s terminals.
+Motor stalling is a condition in which a motor stops rotating even when there is sufficient voltage at its terminals.
 This condition occurs when the torque required by the load is more than the maximum torque (Breakdown torque) that can be generated by the motor.
 At this condition, the motor drains the maximum current and the speed comes zero.

 DC Motor Torque speed Characteristics